StudentXSec/StudentXSec/Projects/IAM-Lab-Portfolio/02_EntraID_Create_Configure_Manage_Groups/README.md

 | Version | Date | Changes |
 |----------|------|----------|
 | v1.0 | 2025-10-14 | Initial documentation of device registration concepts and settings review |

+---

+## 📚 Next Step
+Continue to **Lab 02 – Manage Licenses**
+to understand how Microsoft Entra ID supports license assignment across users and groups, and how **group-based licensing** simplifies enterprise-scale management.

+In the next section, you’ll learn how to:
+- Assign and manage product licenses through Entra ID and Microsoft 365 Admin Center
+- Apply group-based licensing to automate license distribution and removal
+- Understand license inheritance, service-plan customization, and compliance requirements
+- Prepare for the follow-up exercise: **Change Group License Assignments**

+📘 *This section bridges the gap between device governance and service-level access management, completing the IAM Foundations → Access Governance phase.*